Everyone is an expert. Everyone reckons they have the winner. Every horse in the field is a chance, depending on who you speak to.

-First Four: Like a trifecta on steroids – Instead of three, you need four correct finishers – first, second, third and fourth – to collect your bet.
+First Four: This of this as a trifecta on steroids.
+Instead of three, you need four correct finishers – first, second, third and fourth – to collect your bet.
 It’s near on impossible, but, if you manage it, you can get rich.
 In 2013, the first four in the cup paid more the $1 million in some states.
 Not bad juice if you can get it.

 Futures: You can bet on the Melbourne Cup all year round.
-Often some online bookies will put out markets for next year’s race moments after the completion of the current incarnation.
-Odds will fluctuate greatly as more horses nominate and those horses that win big races get direct entry to the Cup.
+Online bookies will often put out markets for the next race moments after the completion of that year’s run.
+Odds will fluctuate greatly as more horses nominate and those horses that win big races get direct entry.

 Quick tips for betting on the Melbourne Cup

 First and foremost, make sure you’re punting within your means, even if it is the Melbourne Cup.
 Don’t spend the rent money on a Cup runner in the hopes of getting it back.
 It’s bad business.
 Make sure all your obligations are met and then use your disposable income.